ichthyosaurus/sailfish-patch/MANPAGE.md

 `-Cu, --config-update FILE`
   Same as `-C`, but update sections automatically (e.g. add new releases to the `CompatibleVersions` section)

-`-i, --import CONFIG TARBALL`
+`-i, --import CONFIG SOURCE`
-  Setup a new working directory for the given patch
+  Setup a new working directory for the given patch `SOURCE` can either be a tarball containing the patch file (`unified_diff.patch`) in its root, or it can be a patch.
+Use `-eC` to create a new config file.

 `-b, --build`
   Build RPM and tarball

-`-u, --update`
+`-u, --update [DIR]`
-  Update the working directory with the latest sources (needs a working SSH connection for all sources except OpenRepos)
+  Update the working directory with the latest sources.
+This needs a working ssh connection for official source, i.e. packages not from OpenRepos.
+Optional DIR to use already downloaded package files from the given directory.

 `-f, --force`
   Skip some safety checks